-Further information on related party transactions can be found on page 46 of the Company's 2019 MD&A.
+Further information on related party transactions can be found in Section 13 "Related Party Transactions" of the Company's 2021 MD&A.

 12. TRANSFER AGENT AND REGISTRAR

 The transfer agent and registrar of the Company is Computershare Investor Services Inc., located in Toronto, Canada.